hpages/Rtwobitlib/src/kent/README.txt

       * change type of variable 'code' from 'int' to 'unsigned int'

-  (k) in linefile.c/linefile.h:
+  (i) in linefile.c/linefile.h:

-      * remove includes: "pipeline.h", "hash.h"
+      * remove includes: "pipeline.h", "dystring.h", "hash.h"

       * remove any reference to the udc stuff and htslib/tabix stuff